 interpret, relate to and act in the environment are cultural transactions subject

 to political, social and economic contingencies.
-They require expertise from a variety
+These require that careful attention

-Drawing on the analytical tools developed in the humanities and social sciences, the paper provides the students with the interdisciplinary skills required to tackle the complexity of environmental crises.
+Drawing on the analytical tools developed in the humanities, the paper provides the students with the interdisciplinary skills required to tackle the complexity of environmental crises.
 Students will critically interrogate diverse perspectives on contemporary environmental concerns by

 The paper complements majors and minors in Languages and Cultures, Philosophy, the Arts, Environmental Science, Law, Religion, Film and Media, History, Māori and Pacifica Studies, Gender and Social work, Geography, Food Science, Science Communication, Politics, Tourism, Commerce and other areas.

 |Teaching period||Semester 2 (On campus)|

 |Domestic Tuition Fees (NZD)||$929.55|